-The Dutch Council for Refugees also has brochures available for every step in the asylum procedure (rest and preparation-, regular-, extended- and Dublin procedure) in 33 different languages, which are based on the most common asylum countries like Somalia, Iraq and Afghanistan.
+The Dutch Council for Refugees also has brochures available for every step in the asylum procedure (rest and preparation-, short-, extended- and Dublin procedure) in 33 different languages, which are based on the most common asylum countries like Somalia, Iraq and Afghanistan.
 The brochure describes the steps in the asylum procedure, the competent authorities and the duties of the asylum seeker.
 In addition to this brochure there are employees of the Dutch Council for Refugees present in the Central Reception Centre (COL), Process Reception Centre (POL) and at AC Schiphol.
-In order to learn whether it is unclear if these brochures give sufficient information to the asylum seekers the Dutch Council for Refugees is considering carrying out a survey on the brochures.
+In order to assess whether these brochures give sufficient information to the asylum seekers the Dutch Council for Refugees is considering carrying out a survey on the brochures.

 The IND also has leaflets with information on the different types of procedures, and rights and duties of the asylum seekers.
 UNHCR verifies the content of the brochure and leaflets of the IND and the Dutch Council for Refugees.
+At the time of the last update of this report (March 2014), the common information forms included in Annexes X to XIII of the Commission Implementing Regulation (EU) No 118/2014 of 30 January 2014 were not used as such.85

 Asylum seekers who are detained during their border procedure do have access to (other) NGOs (such as Amnesty International) and UNHCR.
 These organisations are able to visit asylum seekers in detention as any other regular visitor, but in practice this hardly happens.
 On the one hand, asylum seekers are not always familiar with the organizations and do not always know how to reach them.
-On the other hand (representatives of) the organizations do not have the capacity to visit all the asylum seekers who wish to meet the representatives of the NGOs or UNHCR.61
+On the other hand (representatives of) the organizations do not have the capacity to visit all the asylum seekers who wish to meet the representatives of the NGOs or UNHCR.86